CCBDA-UPC/Cloud-Computing-QuickStart/Python-Quick-Start.md

 44
 >>>
 ```
-In this example we are showing how first we are importing the whole library and then accessing and individual function of that library, and then how we can import just the individual function and use it directly without needing to write the library.
+In the above example we first import the whole library and then access an individual function of that library, and then how we can import just the individual function and use it directly without needing to read the whole library.

 <a name="files"/>

 ### Read/Write files
-Python uses the following sintax for read/write files:
+Python uses the following sintax to read/write files:
 ```
 >>> f = open("test.txt","w") #opens file with name of "test.txt"
 >>> f.write("Barcelona, ")